|

 -l, --ldlat

 Configure mem-loads latency.
-Supported on Intel and Arm64
+Supported on Intel, Arm64 and

-processors only.
+some AMD processors.
 Ignored on other archs.

 -k, --all-kernel